AWegnerGitHub/awegnergithub.github.io-content/2018_04_12_setting_up_gitlab.md

 regarding this problem.
 The developers are working on updating the samples in a way that is guaranteed to work through the whole system.

 For me, though, the first comment which suggests a minor `RewireRule` change works great.
-In the virtual host, fine the line
+In the virtual host, find the line

     RewriteRule .* http://127.0.0.1:8181%{REQUEST_URI} [P,QSA,NE]